 - Anti-VEGF eye injections.
 These injections remove new blood vessel growth so that eye fluid drains properly

 - Glaucoma Drainage Devices.
 These devices can help drain fluid from the eye to reduce elevated IOP

 Surgical treatment is necessary when medications alone do not reduce eye pressure.
 Laser and traditional glaucoma surgery include:

-- Cyclodestruction, a laser treatment that reduces fluid production
+- Cyclodestruction.
+A laser treatment that reduces fluid production

-- Laser iridotomy, involves creating a small hole in the iris to open the drainage angle
+- Laser iridotomy.
+Involves creating a small hole in the iris to open the drainage angle

 Neovascular glaucoma is secondary glaucoma caused by new blood vessel growth between the iris and cornea.
 This leads to a disturbance in fluid rate and elevated intraocular pressure.
-Glaucoma is the result of optic nerve damage caused by high eye pressure.

 Neovascular glaucoma is diagnosed during a comprehensive eye exam.
 If you have diabetes or are at risk of vascular disease, getting an annual eye exam and glaucoma screening is essential.